cryptocracy/flows/README.md

 # Summary
-This repo is basically just a node-red flow for you to import into your node-red instance to turn it into a Preferred Server node
+This repo is basically a setup guide and a node-red flow for you to import into your node-red instance to turn it into a Preferred Server for Souq to sync up with.

 # Requirements: